 - One of the earliest examples in film is Hel, from Fritz Lang's Metropolis.
 She/it is eventually disguised as the film's heroine, thus becoming a Robot Girl.

 - The cover art for the film Liquid Sky has one of these.

 - In Attack of the Clones, the alien chef Dexter had a female droid waitress at his diner.

 - Despite being called Fembots, the ones that appear in the Austin Powers movies are Ridiculously Human Robots and not these.
 At least they have machine-gun jubblies.

 - Vanessa gets replaced by one between the first and second films (a "wedding gift" from Dr. Evil?).
 Machine-gun jubblies included.

-- Disney's Robots has them all over the place.
+- Blue Sky's Robots has them all over the place.
 During the assembly of the main character, his father asks if they want a boy or girl.
 The mother answers boy, followed by a clang and crying.

 - Older than Television: The French novel La Femme Endormie (1899).

 - The JN ("Jane") series of robots in Isaac Asimov's short story "Feminine Intuition".
 The story is practically a lighthearted deconstruction of the trope: US Robots experimenting with artifical sexual characteristics, the project engineers becoming bashful once they get a feminine voice working, and Susan Calvin rolling her eyes at the whole project as hard as she can.